Beige-Coffee/programming-lightning-intro/.tutorial/02-setup.md

 #  Environment Setup

-For most of the exercises we will need bitcoind and an electrum server running.
+For some of the exercises we will need bitcoind and an electrum server running.
 The binaries, configurations, and some helpful aliases are all available as part of the replit environment.

 👉 Run this in your console to get your environment set up:
 ```